Overview of Chaos and Pain Canniabl Ferox

 Chaos and Pain is a hardcore supplement company making effective supplements to those who take their training to another level.
 The company produces protein, pre-workouts, prohormones and more.
 Their gain in popularity is due to the effectiveness of their products.

 Cannibal Ferox is a stimulant based pre-workout that is appropriately priced given the profile and effectiveness of the product.
-Packed with 450mg of Caffeine, Cannibal Ferox will be one of the stronger pre-workouts you find on the market with a price tag under $40.
+Packed with 450mg of Caffeine, Cannibal Ferox will be one of the stronger and better pre-workouts you find on the market with a price tag under $40.
 Cannibal Ferox is a great choice for those looking for a hardcore stimulant based pre-workout that doesn’t default to using DMAA or DMHA.

 Testing Results and Ratings